Inform us of barriers to trade and investment

 - insufficient protection of industrial property rights and copyrights

-Trade barriers are easiest to remove when they are connected to the infringement of some international obligation, such as WTO rules or rules agreed upon in bilateral free trade agreements.
+The best prospects for removing barriers to trade exist in cases that involve an infringement of some international obligation, such as WTO rules or rules recorded in bilateral free trade agreements.

-In the case of investments, the problem can be addressed the most effectively in cases where Finland has an agreement on promoting and protecting investments with the country in question.
+Problems relating to barriers to investments can be addressed most effectively in cases where Finland has an agreement on promoting and protecting investments with the country in question.

-The following questions, based on the basic principles determined in international agreements on trade policies, can be used for identifying barriers to trade.
+The following questions, which are based on the basic principles determined in international agreements on trade policies, can be used for identifying barriers to trade.

 Non-discrimination

-Are the measures non-discriminatory in how they treat foreign and domestic products, investments and actors?
+Are the measures non-discriminatory towards foreign and domestic products, investments and actors?

 Proportionality